Homebrew/legacy-homebrew/README.md

 To create a job that can be submitted through the job server, the job must implement the `SparkJob` trait.
 Your job will look like:
+    ```scala
     object SampleJob  extends SparkJob {
         override def runJob(sc:SparkContext, jobConfig: Config): Any = ???
-        override def validate(sc:SparkContext, config: Contig): SparkJobValidation = ???
+        override def validate(sc:SparkContext, config: Config): SparkJobValidation = ???
-    }
+    }```

 - `runJob` contains the implementation of the Job.
 The SparkContext is managed by the JobServer and will be provided to the job through this method.
-  This releaves the developer from the boiler-plate configuration management that comes with the creation of a Spark job and allows the Job Server to manage and re-use contexts.
+  This releaves the developer from the boiler-plate configuration management that comes with the creation of a Spark job and allows the Job Server to
+manage and re-use contexts.
 - `validate` allows for an initial validation of the context and any provided configuration.
-If the context and configuration are OK to run the job, returning `spark.jobserver.SparkJobValid` will let the job execute, while returning `spark.jobserver.SparkJobInvalid(reason)` prevents the job from running and provides means to convey the reason of failure.
-This way, you prevent running jobs that will eventually fail due to missing or wrong configuration and save both time and resources.
+If the context and configuration are OK to run the job, returning `spark.jobserver.SparkJobValid` will let the job execute, otherwise returning `spark.jobserver.SparkJobInvalid(reason)` prevents the job from running and provides means to convey the reason of failure.
+In this case, the call immediatly returns an `HTTP/1.1 400 Bad Request` status code.
+`validate` helps you preventing running jobs that will eventually fail due to missing or wrong configuration and save both time and resources.

 ### Using Named RDDs
 Named RDDs are a way to easily share RDDs among job.
 Using this facility, computed RDDs can be cached with a given name and later on retrieved.
 To use this feature, the SparkJob needs to mixin `NamedRddSupport`:
+    ```scala
     object SampleNamedRDDJob  extends SparkJob with NamedRddSupport {
         override def runJob(sc:SparkContext, jobConfig: Config): Any = ???
         override def validate(sc:SparkContext, config: Contig): SparkJobValidation = ???